Global Product Manager Salary Guide: Where Do PMs Earn the Most? (June 2026)

 The "Golden Handcuffs" Market

-The USA remains the undisputed leader in PM compensation, often paying 30% to 50% more than other regions even after adjusting for cost of living.
+The USA remains the undisputed global leader in Product Management compensation, routinely paying 30% to 50% more than other regions—even after adjusting for the higher cost of living in major tech hubs.

 3. United Kingdom: The London Premium vs. Regional Stability